 When choosing your beneficiaries, consider who would be most affected by your death financially and who you want to provide for.
 Your beneficiaries can include your spouse, children, other family members, or a charity.

 It’s important to review your beneficiary designations regularly to ensure that they reflect your current wishes.
 If you divorce or have a child, for example, you may need to update your beneficiary designations.
-Make sure you don’t make one of these four common mistakes made on life insurance beneficiary designations!

 Consider Creating a Trust